bassmanitram/actions-for-nautilus/README.md

+**IMPORTANT NOTE**
+All users of releases 1.6.0 and before should update their installations to release 1.6.1 as soon as possible due to a security issue.

 # Actions For Nautilus
 An extension to the Gnome **Files** file manager (otherwise known as Nautilus) that allows you to add arbitrary actions to the Gnome Files selection context menu.